grafana/loki/docs/sources/operations/meta-monitoring/mixins.md

 ### Import the dashboards to Grafana

 The `dashboards` directory includes the monitoring dashboards that can be installed into your Grafana instance.
-Refer to [Import a dashboard](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/)in the Grafana documentation.
+Refer to [Import a dashboard](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/) in the Grafana documentation.

 {{< admonition type="tip" >}}
 Install all dashboards.